kumahq/kuma-website/app/docs/dev/policies/virtual-outbound.md

 The default value of `tagKey` is the value of `name`.

-For each virtual outbound, the Kuma control plane processes all data plane proxies that match the selector.
+For each virtual outbound, the {{site.mesh_product_name}} control plane processes all data plane proxies that match the selector.
 It then applies the templates for `conf.host` and `conf.port` and assigns a virtual IP address for each hostname.

 ## Examples